Sunday, December 22, 2024

 The head of the specialized environmental prosecutor's office, Boris Indichenko, testifies: during pre-trial investigations, individual cases of illegal logging under the guise of sanitary logging were revealed.

-“The increase in the area of sanitary felling to 10 hectares proposed by the draft law without conducting an environmental impact assessment can only worsen the state of legality in this area,” the prosecutor is confident.
+“The proposed draft law increase in the area of sanitary felling without conducting an environmental impact assessment to 10 hectares can only worsen the state of legality in this area,” the prosecutor is confident.

 In addition, Indichenko notes, the project provides for changes to legislation that will deprive the Ministry of Natural Resources of the authority to approve standards for the use of forest resources and coordinate forest management materials.
 At the same time, any other body is not given such powers, which means that control over such logging will be weakened, the prosecutor believes.